2026 Algerian parliamentary election

-Parliamentary elections are scheduled to be held in Algeria by June 2026.
+Parliamentary elections were held in Algeria on 2 July 2026.

+Background

+The 2021 parliamentary elections saw voter boycotts and low turnout, with the FLN winning a plurality of seats.
+Abdelmadjid Tebboune was also re-elected for a second term as the president of Algeria in the 2024 presidential election.

+Algeria went through two separate diplomatic rows in 2025: The first with the Alliance of Sahel States over the downing of a Malian drone on 31 March near Tin Zaouatine, and the second with France relating to the expulsion of French officials following the arrest of an Algerian consular official.
+A second set of French diplomats were expelled in May 2025 after Algeria accused France of breaking procedures relating to the appointments of the new officials.

+In March 2026, during the month of Ramadan, Algerians struggled with a cost-of-living crisis, with violence breaking out in marketplaces and families struggling to afford rising food prices due to the depreciation of the dinar.

 Electoral system

 Algeria has a bicameral parliament of which the People's National Assembly is the lower house.
-This is made up of 407 seats filled by proportional representation in 59 constituencies corresponding to the 58 Provinces (prefectures) of the country plus one constituency representing the diaspora.
+This is made up of 407 seats filled by proportional representation in 77 constituencies.
+These consist of the 69 provinces (wilayas) of the country and eight electoral zones representing the diaspora.
 Each constituency is allocated a number of seats according to its population: one seat per segment of 120,000 inhabitants, plus one seat for any remaining segment of 60,000 inhabitants, with a minimum of three seats per constituency.
-The lists are open, with preferential voting, without mixing, and an electoral threshold of 5% of the votes cast, after counting of the votes, the distribution of seats is done according to the method known as "the strongest remainder".
+The lists are open, with preferential voting, without mixing, and an electoral threshold of 5% of the votes cast, and after counting of the votes, the distribution of seats is done according to the method known as "the strongest remainder".

+The distribution of members per constituency is the following: